SciKit-Surgery/scikit-surgerytutorial02/doc/01_Starting_Out.rst

 Add the remote to git and push your first commit
 ::

-   git remote add origin https://weisslab.cs.ucl.ac.uk/StephenThompson/scikit-surgery-sphere-fitting.git git push origin master
+   git remote add origin https://github.com/StephenThompson/scikit-surgery-sphere-fitting.git git push origin master

-Visit the web interface to WEISSLab and checkout out your first commit
+Visit the web interface to WEISSLab (or github) and checkout out your first commit

 .. image:: first_push_weisslab.png
    :height: 400px